Beyond Accuracy: Behavioral Dynamics of Agentic Multi-Hunk Repair: Evaluation

-The variance ratio ($\sigma_{\text{Gemini}}^2 / \sigma_{\text{Claude}}^2 \approx 28$) quantifies operational risk: high-variance tools require substantially more quality assurance resources per repair.
-Distribution shape predicts automation feasibility—narrow violins enable autonomous deployment in CI/CD pipelines, while wide violins necessitate supervised deployment with mandatory human review. \geminicli's range $[-488, +26]$ includes catastrophic outcomes that could halt development, whereas \claudecode's $[-18, +73]$ contains only manageable scenarios.
+The variance ratio ($\sigma_{\text{Gemini}}^2 / \sigma_{\text{Claude}}^2 \approx \changeinline{19}$) quantifies operational risk: high-variance tools require substantially more quality assurance resources per repair.
+Distribution shape predicts automation feasibility—narrow violins enable autonomous deployment in CI/CD pipelines, while wide violins necessitate supervised deployment with mandatory human review. \geminicli's range $[-488, +26]$ includes catastrophic outcomes that could halt development, whereas \claudecode's $[\changeinline{-80}, +73]$ contains only manageable scenarios.
 This tail risk asymmetry explains why practitioners need to be careful while leveraging high-variance coding assistance tools despite seemingly acceptable averages.
 When selecting tools to build production-ready applications, practitioners must consider different aspects: central tendency (mean, median) indicates typical outcomes, dispersion (standard deviation) reveals consistency, and worst-case tail risk (minimum/maximum values) exposes catastrophic failures.

 Overall, \emph{regression reduction} reveals the hidden cost of automated repairs.
 Tools with negative regression reduction impose a \emph{regression tax} on development teams, potentially creating more problems than they solve.
-This aspect needs to be carefully examined for the evaluation of future coding agents in software engineering tasks.
+This aspect requires careful examination when evaluating future coding agents for software engineering tasks.